Need

 Want:

 Wants are often indulgent, and are things you enjoy and spend your money on, but are more about comfort than your survival.
-Wants are not bad!
-They tend to bring almost immediate joy and comfort.

 Examples of Wants: trending clothing, streaming services, eating out, concerts, beauty products